anolden/GettingAndCleaningData_Assignment4/README.md

-# GettingAndCleaningData_Assignment4
+# Getting And Cleaning Data
+## Assignment4

-##This README document is a guide for cleaning the dataset associated with the week 4 assignment.
+### This README document is a guide for cleaning the dataset associated with the week 4 assignment.

 1. Download and unzip the data files. (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. Open and copy the "run_analysis.R" file into your working directory.